Redbaron29/DewCom/README.md

 ![IMG_4685](https://github.com/Redbaron29/DewSTC/assets/95047781/b0d4a6ef-4f06-45ac-81fc-cb47aa6c0b15)

-Please note, this is just suppose to simulate a user's actual phone number.
+***Please note, this is just suppose to simulate a user's actual phone number.
 In the future, we aim to use the device's SIM card to extract the actual phone number.
 Also, note that some 10-digit numbers cause sporadic errors to occur.
 These typically come from 10 consecutive numbers like 1111111111 or 0000000000.
 Do not use these.

-Once you saved your made-up phone number, type in a 10-digit number for your recipient, enter the desired number of message copies to send out, and type in a message.
-Hit send.
-If multiple copies go through the same device, they will be dropped.
-This allows redundancy and the best possibility of a message being successfully received.
+Once you saved your made-up phone number, type in a 10-digit number for your recipient then your message and hit Send.

 ![6](https://github.com/Redbaron29/DewSTC/assets/95047781/5c980e98-b964-4579-9340-67aaf94fd53c)